-It is amazing to see how Peruvians mesh cultural tradition with modern technology.
-They are suspended between the old and the new, clinging to ancient practices while adapting to a rapidly globalizing world.
+Peruvians are experts at preserving cultural practices while adapting to a rapidly globalizing world.
 Organizations like Threads of Peru help to maintain ancient craft traditions that would otherwise be lost, along with the stories and experiences of native communities.

 Check out my gouache illustrations here.